sharma1981/liteExchange/README.md

 - Additionally used GoogleTest for unit testing, Bash for Linux test scripts and Powershell for Windows test scripts.

-- Currently supports only limit orders and currently doesn`t support TIF.
+- Currently supports only limit orders for equities and currently doesn`t support any TIF.

 Watch server when working :